andrew/ultimate-awesome/README.md

 - [project-awesome](https://github.com/whoisdsmith/project-awesome) - My collection of Awesome Stars.
 - [awesome-t2i-eval](https://github.com/zhangjiewu/awesome-t2i-eval) - A curated list of papers and resources for text-to-image evaluation.
 - [MySoftwareList](https://github.com/AzimsTech/MySoftwareList) - My top picks of software I use everyday.  | WIP 🚧.
+- [Environmental-Data-Science](https://github.com/beatrizmilz/Environmental-Data-Science) - A list of books, events, articles, journals, courses, etc related to Environmental Data Science.
+- [awesome-opendata-software](https://github.com/commondataio/awesome-opendata-software) - Awesome list of the software tools related to opendata: data catalogs, ingestion tools, data prep tools and so on.
 - [fucking-Awesome-Linux-Software](https://github.com/Correia-jpv/fucking-Awesome-Linux-Software) - A list of awesome applications, software, tools and other materials for Linux distros.
 With repository stars⭐ and forks🍴.
 - [AwesomeMLForDigitalMedia](https://github.com/DDreher/AwesomeMLForDigitalMedia) - A curated list of awesome machine learning resources in the context of digital media and (interactive) computer graphics.
 - [awesome-deep-learning](https://github.com/DenseAI/awesome-deep-learning) - 深度学习资料.